 - Some FTP clients may report file sizes in kibibytes, mebibytes, etc., rather than in kilobytes, megabytes, etc.

-- Administrators can find the maximum capacity of the shared drive from the Admin > Settings page.
+- Administrators can find the maximum capacity of the shared drive from the Manage > Settings page.
 For more information, see Managing account-wide settings.

 - Administrators can increase the size of a shared drive by contacting Skytap Support at email@example.com.

 - For general information about using the shared drive, see Adding and sharing files with the shared drive.